James4Ever0/ies_modeling_framework/microgrid_base/README.md

 Attach container by `docker container attach <container_id>`.

+## "openapi.json"

+This file describe public APIs of the algorithm server.
+You can load this file using Postman/Apifox.

+To acquire this file, run `curl -O <server_end_point>/openapi.json`.

 ## Usage

 The easiest way for setting this up is by installing all dependencies and then invoke `make` under base directory.